confluence/python-textbok/python_notes/Python_Basics.rst

 Python 3.
 Python 2 is still widely used, and although Python 3 is not fully backwards compatible the two versions are very similar -- so should you ever encounter Python 2 code you should find it quite familiar.
-We will discuss some of the major differences later in this chapter.
+We will mention important differences between the two versions throughout this course.
+We will always refer to the *latest* version of Python 2, which at the time of writing was *2.7*.

 Getting started with Python
 ===========================